-The Marriott Bonvoy BrilliantTM American Express® Card offers 75,000 Marriott Bonvoy bonus points and a bonus Free Night Award after you use your new Card to make $3,000 in purchases within the first 3 months.
-Plus, earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months of Card Membership.
+The Marriott Bonvoy BrilliantTM American Express® Card offers 150,000 Marriott Bonvoy bonus points and a bonus Free Night Award after you use your new Card to make $5,000 in eligible purchases within the first 3 months of Card Membership.
+Resort fees may apply.
+Terms apply.
+Offer expires 11/3/2021.

 In addition, you can enjoy up to $300 in statement credits each year of Card Membership for eligible purchases at hotels participating in the Marriott BonvoyTM program.